If you'd like to know more on how to deploy MyGlue, please view MyGlue Deployment Guide.

 - To assign permissions to the group, check the box next to Client Self Serve, click the arrow next to the checkbox column heading, and choose Security.

-Your MyGlue users will only see Documents in their sidebar, and will see the documents you have given them access to.
+Your MyGlue users will only see Documents in their sidebar as well as the specific documents you have given them access to.

 Please also see the below scenarios for other ways you can utilize MyGlue.